 - black salt or regular salt, add as required

 Making pani puri stuffing

 - Boil the potatoes till they are cooked completely.

 - Peel them and then chop them.

-- In a small bowl, mix the potatoes, onions, coriander leaves, cumin powder, chaat masala powder and black salt.
+- In a small bowl, mix the potatoes, onions, coriander leaves, cumin powder, chaat masala powder and black salt or regular salt.
 Mix well and keep aside.

 - In a blender add all the ingredients mentioned above for the pani.

-- Add little water and grind to a fine chutney.
+- Add water and grind to a fine chutney.

 - Add the boondi to the pani.